English -- ENG 110,120,122: Choosing a Topic

 You may need to narrow your focus if you find that your topic is too broad and there is a flood of information.

-You might also need to broaden your focus if you find that your topic is so specific or narrow that you can't find sources that there is not enough information!
+You may also need to broaden your focus if you find that your topic is so specific or narrow that you can't find sources that there is not enough information!

-You can find suggestions for remedying either situation in the Tab on top titled Narrowing or Broadening Your Topic.
-Be sure to take a look.
+Find suggestions for remedying either situation in the Tab on top of this guide titled Narrowing or Broadening Your Topic.